Working with Iterators

 contains (iterable $iterable, $value): bool

-Searches for a given value in an iterator.
+Searches for a given value within an iterator.
 Uses strict comparison (===

 ) to check for a match.
 Returns